Patty Smith & Claire Fouquet: Without BordersJanuary 30, 2017

 With more exhibitions planned, Crowds and Barriers has no intention of ending as Claire and Patty perfect their method of working across borders and remotely.
 As they continue their collaboration, both artists are careful to keep their distinct voices in the dialogue.
 Claire finds herself coming back to political statements responding to contemporary news, while Patty, whose personal work often contemplates inner conflict, suggests leaving their book with a timeless message of doubt and bravery.

-Mid-printing, Patty points out that everyone’s ancestors, including her own, once faced the anxiety, excitement, and uncertainty of emigration, yet persisted and found a new life on the other side.
+Mid-printing, Patty points out that many people’s ancestors, including her own, once faced the anxiety, excitement, and uncertainty of emigration, yet persisted and found a new life on the other side.
 She and Claire challenge readers to reflect on this courage as they follow the pages of On the Other Side, where they may find new and unexpected desire for the unknown.

 Patty Smith is a book artist and printmaker based in Philadelphia.
 She is Professor of Art and Printmaking Coordinator at University of the Arts.
 Claire Fouquet is an animator, watercolor painter, and printmaker based in France, where she is on faculty at EESI.
 Find more images from their residency on our Flickr!